FactsFromCats/tiktok_celebrity_blocker/README.md

 ## Step 4: Adding more accounts to block (optional)
 To add more accounts edit the blockList.json file.

+Submit tiktok accounts to include in the blockLIst to https://www.tiktok.com/@factsfromcats or submit a pull request with your list.

 ## Troubleshooting
 If you encounter issues: